 Home Energy Efficiency

-Thank you for your interest in the Home Energy Efficiency Program.
-Due to an overwhelming response of participation this year the Home Energy Efficiency program's funds are exhausted and the program is closed.
-Please check the Take A Load Off Texas home page in January 2015 for program opening information.
+Thank you for your interest in Oncor's Home Energy Efficiency Program.
+2015 program funding has been exhausted and the program is closed.
+For program opening updates, please check the Take A Load Off Texas home page in January, 2016.

 Oncor provides incentives to Service Providers who implement energy saving projects in homes located in Oncor's service area.
 The incentives help offset the cost of energy efficiency measures completed in a consumer's home that otherwise may not be completed.